 Ok Alone also has features that allow lone workers to contact their supervisors directly.
 Workers have the option of sending a written or voice message directly to the person monitoring their safety.

-Workers are able to change the frequency of their check ins with the ‘high-risk’ feature.
+Workers check in at pre-arranged check in times but are able to change the frequency of their check ins with the ‘high-risk’ feature.
 If a worker enters an area where they feel vulnerable, such as delivering room service in the middle of the night, they can reduce the check in time to as little as 10 minutes.
 After the time has passed with no alerts, the check in frequency will return to the original count down duration.